 Day 20: Asymmetry

 Creating a tie where one side is different than the other can create an interesting feeling of imbalance.
-As we embrace asymmetry we can step away from more formal patterns get more creative.
+As we embrace asymmetry we can step away from more formal patterns and get more creative.

 Asymmetric Chest Harness